Scroll down for late availability

 - Overflow guests from the Tudor barn who simply need more space for more guests.

-- The bunkhouse can only be booked for exclusive use ie it is not possible to book individual beds or room except occasionally at short notice.
-Fees as follows:
+- The bunkhouse can only be booked for exclusive use ie it is not possible to book individual beds or room except occasionally at very short notice in summer months.
+Fees as follows but discounts for small groups as late availability, whole week or midweek:

-- Arrival time is usually 4pm and departure midday but we are happy to vary timings if practical.
+- Arrival time is usually 4pm and departure midday but do ask if you want to arrive early and depart correspondingly early

 - Email us for a quote and booking details – send details of your group (size, type) and the occasion